LimeChain/etherlime/docs/source/migration-from-truffle-guide.rst

     - ./deployment/deploy.js
     - ./test/exampleTest.js

 Note!
-There are added just to give you an example.
+These are added just to give you an example.
 You can remove them.